basicallydan/danhough.com/_posts/2025-09-19-on-spotify.markdown

 I recently made the decision to end my Spotify Premium subscription.

-There are plenty of popular criticisms of Spotify out there: They Don't Pay Artists Fairly, They Platform Dangerous Podcasters, Their CEO Invested Money In An AI-Powered Weapons Drone.
+There are plenty of popular criticisms of Spotify out there: They Don't Pay Artists Fairly, They Platform Dangerous Podcasters, Their founder and CEO Invested Money In An AI-Powered Weapons Drone.

 All of those are valid crticisms which I would gladly agree with, and to varying degrees they are important.
 None of them, though, are the single reason I ditched Spotify.